 Hashimoto’s syndrome is an autoimmune disorder in which the immune system attacks the thyroid as if it were a virus.
 The damage caused by this attack can impact the thyroid’s ability to produce thyroid hormones, leading to an underactive thyroid gland (hypothyroidism).
 Since thyroid hormones control your metabolism (the use of energy in your cells) and regulate the performance of your organs, this can result in symptoms such as fatigue, increased sensitivity to cold, slowed heart rate, weight gain, decreased mental performance, and more.

-Not everyone with Hashimoto’s syndrome develops hypothyroidism.
-However, Hashimoto’s syndrome is progressive, meaning it usually gets worse over time.
-Because of this, many individuals with Hashimoto’s syndrome eventually experience hypothyroidism.
+Not everyone with Hashimoto’s Syndrome develops hypothyroidism.
+However, the syndrome is progressive, meaning it usually gets worse over time.
+Because of this, many individuals with the condition eventually experience hypothyroidism.

 How Common is Hashimoto’s Syndrome?